helmut/forms/src/Fields/README.md

 ### Template

 Create a folder called `templates` for your age field - `path/to/my/app/forms/Fields/Age/templates`.
-Then create a folder within this new templates folder with the same name as your theme.
+Then create a subfolder with the same name as your theme.
 So if we are using the default theme, the folder will be called `bootstrap` - `path/to/my/app/forms/Fields/Age/templates/bootstrap`.

-Inside the theme folder create a file called `age.mustache.php`.
+Add a new template file named `age.mustache.php`.
 Templates can be rendered by specifying the engine in the filename extension.
 For example `age.mustache.php` will use the [Mustache](http://mustache.github.io/) engine.
 [Twig](http://twig.sensiolabs.org/) and [Blade](http://laravel.com/docs/blade) are also available.

 ```
 // File: path/to/my/app/forms/Fields/Age/templates/bootstrap/age.mustache.php